Skip to content

 Special Considerations for Blended Families

 If either spouse has children from a previous relationship, estate planning becomes even more critical.
-Clearly outline how assets should be distributed among your current spouse and children to avoid conflicts and ensure everyone is provided for according to your wishes.
+You must clearly outline how assets should be distributed among your current spouse and children to avoid conflicts and ensure everyone is provided for according to your wishes.
 It is especially important to consult with an attorney when determining who you plan to leave your assets to.
 What many newlyweds entering into a second or third marriage do not know is that they cannot fully disinherit their new spouse once married.
 In Massachusetts, a surviving spouse can claim a fixed portion of the decedent’s estate (referred to as an elective share), and in so doing, circumvent the decedent’s wishes.
-You can read more about the elective share here.
+For a full overview of the elective share, you can read our legal blog post here.
 With proper guidance from our attorneys, you can use different types of trusts to provide for both your spouse and your children in accordance with your wishes, that is not accompanied with any unforeseen legal implications.

 Planning for the Worst and Understanding Massachusetts Property Division